What if Kids Don't Take Their Asthma Medicine?

 The effect of skipping medicine will vary depending on what kind of medicine it is.

-What if My Child Skips a Dose of Long-Term Control Medicine?
+What if Kids Miss a Dose of Long-Term Control Medicine?

 Long-term control medicines work over time to keep airways clear and prevent asthma symptoms.
 They're usually taken daily.

-Skipping a dose of long-term control medicine (also called controller or maintenance medicine) might seem to have no immediate or dramatic effect, but over time this can let airways get more irritated, especially if a child comes in contact with a trigger.
+Not taking a dose of long-term control medicine (also called controller or maintenance medicine) might seem to have no immediate or dramatic effect.
+But over time, this can let airways get more irritated, especially if a child comes in contact with a trigger.
 Skipping doses can put a child at risk for an asthma flare-up, or attack.

 Make sure your child always takes long-term control medicine as directed to help prevent flare-ups.

-What If My Child Skips a Dose of Quick-Relief Medicine?
+What if Kids Miss a Dose of Quick-Relief Medicine?

-Quick-relief medicines work immediately to handle the symptoms of asthma flare-ups when they happen.
+Quick-relief medicines work right away to handle the symptoms of asthma flare-ups when they happen.
 These medicines often are inhaled directly into the lungs.
 Within minutes, they open up the airways and relieve symptoms like wheezing, coughing, and shortness of breath.